Checking your credit report periodically is the only way to keep yourself safe from identity theft and other online crimes.

 You can get your credit report free at annualcreditreport.com.
 This is the only website approved by the Federal Trade Commission (FTC) for this purpose.
 Take care to avoid “imposter” websites operated by scammers.
-They may use similar-sounding website names or common misspellings in an attempt to trick you and get your personal information.
+They may use similar-sounding website names or common misspellings in an attempt to trick you into giving your personal information.

-There are other situations under which you can get a free copy of your credit report.
-If you are denied credit, you can request a copy of the information that was used to make that determination, provided you do so within 60 days.
-If you have been the victim of certain kinds of fraud, the service will also provide you with a free copy of your credit report in order to help you make it right.
-These checks will never hurt your credit score.
+There are other situations in which you can get a free copy of your credit report.
+If you are denied credit, you can request a copy of the information used to make the determination, provided you do so within 60 days.
+If you have been the victim of certain kinds of fraud, the service will also provide you with a free copy of your credit report in order to help you correct it.
+These reports will never hurt your credit score.

 If you’ve requested your report online, it should be available immediately.
 You may need to answer a few questions to verify your identity.